Save 30% on online shipping anywhere in Canada and the US!

 • Odorless

 Aluminum is also theoretically 100% recyclable with no loss of its natural properties.
-It also takes 5% of the energy to recycle scrap aluminum then what is used to produce new aluminum.
+It also takes 5% of the energy to recycle scrap aluminum than what is used to produce new aluminum.
+As more industries prioritize sustainability, aluminum’s common uses continue to grow in importance across global manufacturing and construction sectors.

 The Most Common Uses of Aluminum